yourmerlin/dehumanization-of-datasets/README.md

 ![alt text](arrest_by_criminality.png)
 <sub>My own Inforgraphic, refer to arrests_by_criminality.html</sub>

 Apprehension_landmark is supposed to indicate where a detainee was originally apprehended.
-However, this field is documented as being used inconsistently across records — sometimes containing the name of a police department, sheriff's office, or local jail, but more often absent entirely.
+However, this field is documented as being used inconsistently across records---sometimes containing the name of a police department, sheriff's office, or local jail, but more often absent entirely.
 My analysis found this gap to be especially pronounced for individuals whose only offense was an immigration violation.
 The location of their detainment, in many cases, simply does not exist in the record.
-This is where the absence of data becomes most visible — and, this paper argues, most deliberate.
+This is where the absence of data becomes most visible and, this paper argues, most deliberate.

 ![alt-text-2](landmark_percentages.png)
 <sub>University of Washington Center for Human Rights (UWCHR), "Proportion of arrests missing apprehension_landmark value, by arrest method," figure from "ICE ERO-LESA Enforcement Events FY12–22: Analysis of 'Landmark' Fields," October 31, 2024, https://uwchr.github.io/ice-enforce/landmarks.html.</sub>